Daniele1388/DWH---Global-Tourism-Project/README_Global_Tourism (2).md

 ## 🌟 About Me

 Hi, I’m **Daniele Amoroso** 👋
-HR Generalist with strong interest in **Data Engineering, SQL, and Data Science**.
+HR Generalist transitioning into **Data Analytics and Data Science**, with a focus on SQL, Python, and AI Automation.

 Currently transitioning into the data field by building portfolio projects that combine technical skills with analytical thinking.

-📌 Connect with me on LinkedIn → [Your LinkedIn link here]
+📌 Connect with me on LinkedIn → [](https://www.linkedin.com/in/daniele-a-080786b7/)]